Extrusion Process: Definition, Working Principle, Types, Applications, Advantages, and Disadvantages [Notes with PDF]

 Introduction

-Extrusion is a type of metal-forming operation where dies are used to change the shape of the metal piece.
-This is done with the help of external force which is compressive in nature.
-Through this process, we can make any type of complex shape quite easily.
+Extrusion is a metal-forming operation.
+In this operation, dies are used to change the shape of the metal piece.
+External force is used to do this which is compressive in nature.
+Any type of complex shape can be made quite easily through this operation.

 Working Principle of Extrusion